 Brings together students currently in preceptorships to discuss issues as they arise in the work place.
 Provides an opportunity to introduce advanced topics in medical assisting or healthcare, as well as job seeking.
-Topics will include: disaster preparedness, resume writing, and interviewing techniques. cation exam is included.
-Prerequisites: A grade of C or higher in: MEDA 145, MEDA 165.
+Topics will include: disaster preparedness, resume writing, and interviewing techniques.
+Prerequisites: All previous MEDA courses and program requirements.

-Prerequisites: A grade of C or higher in: MEDA 145, MEDA 165.
+Prerequisites: All previous MEDA courses and program requirements.
 Concurrent requirements: Enrollment in MEDA 190 or Medical Assisting Program director permission.